Lucina101/SDS_Final_project/README.md

 Replace the first 6 lines below with your configuration and run the last command.

-You can directly run this in cli or save them as shell script and run.
+You can directly run this in cli or save it as shell script and run.
 ```bash
     master_ip=192.168.0.109
     db_port=3306